 PTO volunteer recruitment pledge programs make a big difference for schools, one hour at a time.

-The way you follow up with potential volunteers can make or break your recruitment efforts.
+The way you follow up with interested parents can make or break your volunteer recruitment efforts.

 When it comes to thanking your volunteers, it's always worth the effort.

 Ensuring that your volunteers feel valued is the best way to keep them coming back.
 And it isn’t hard to do.

 Don’t wait for the big annual event to say thanks.
 We’ve rounded up a bunch of volunteer appreciation ideas that can be used year-round.

 When your appeals for help aren’t getting results, it’s time to try something—or someone—new.